Want the perfect workout program?Take Quiz

 Muscles Worked: Lats, Rear Delts, Rhomboids, Teres Major/Minor, Pecs, Obliques

-This back exercise provides a deep stretch in the lats and shoulders.
-The lat pushdown not only works your back and shoulders but also engages your chest and triceps.
+The straight arm lat pulldown exercise provides a deep stretch in the lats and shoulders.
+It not only works your back and shoulders but also engages your chest and the long head of the triceps.
 Don't go too heavy on this one to start, all too often people try to lift too much weight here and end up with bad form when their back rounds and they are only using arms and shoulders to pushdown.